joey-david/heuristic_latent_reasoning/README.md

 # kNoT: Latent Retrieval for Coconut

-This repository builds on top of [Coconut](https://arxiv.org/abs/2412.06769) and adds a lean **k-Nearest Neighbors of Thought (kNoT)** pipeline.
+This reository builds on top of [Coconut](https://arxiv.org/abs/2412.06769) and adds a lean **k-Nearest Neighbors of Thought (kNoT)** pipeline.
 The goal is to reuse the final hidden state of a single forward pass as a *latent thought*, retrieve nearest neighbours with FAISS, and correct answers via non-parametric voting—no extra decoding tokens required.